carneiroDotDev/carneiroDotDev/README.md

 ### Do you like krapfen 🥯?
 I love it :)

-#### I'm a PhD in Physics and a Full-Stack Developer working in Munich 🥨, Germany.
+#### I'm a PhD in Physics and a Cloud Solution Engineer in Munich 🥨, Germany.

 <p>
 <a href="https://twitter.com/carneiroDotDev">